martekbarek/martekbarek/README.md

 - 👋 Hi, I’m @martekbarek
 - 👀 I’m interested in Security, Web Technologies, DevOps and Pentesting
-- 🌱 I’m currently learning to pass AWS beginner exam
+- 🌱 I’m currently learning to pass AZ-900
 - 📫 Reach me on LinkedIn: https://www.linkedin.com/in/bartosz-marek-8a4b4a1bb

 <!---